-We currently have over sixteen therapists working from the centre, either on a permanent basis or on a sessional basis.
+We currently have over twenty therapists working from the centre, either on a permanent basis or on a sessional basis.
 As a result we are able to cater for a wide range of client’s needs and presenting issues.

 We have therapists who are trained in the following approaches:

 Acceptance and Commitment Therapy (ACT), Coaching, Children’s Play Therapy, Clinical Hypnotherapy, Cognitive Behavioural Therapy (CBT), Couples Therapy, Eye Movement Desensitization and Reprocessing (EMDR), Mindfulness, Neuro Linguistic Programming (NLP), Person Centred Therapy, Psychodynamic Therapy, Psychosexual Therapy, Trauma Focused CBT (TF-CBT), Solution Focused Therapy, and as a result are able to work with adults, children & young people, couples and families.